QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 The plugin will be (hopefully) available shortly in SonarQube update center.
 Meantime it can be [downloaded from Maven central](http://search.maven.org/remotecontent?filepath=com/qualinsight/plugins/sonarqube/qualinsight-plugins-sonarqube-wtf-internal/1.0.0/qualinsight-plugins-sonarqube-wtf-internal-1.0.0.jar)

-Once the plugin jar is located in {SONARQUBE_INSTALL_DIRECTORY}/extensions/plugins you need to restart your SonarQube instance.
+After having placed the plugin's jar in `{SONARQUBE_INSTALL_DIRECTORY}/extensions/plugins` you need to restart your SonarQube instance.

 The last installation step, if you want to have WTF! annotations to contribute to the project's technical debt, is to add to your profile the rule named "WTF!"
-Its key is "qualinsight-wtf:W0001".
+Its key is "`qualinsight-wtf:W0001`".

 That's it !